riverford/objection/README.md

 Should be usable on its own, or in addition to an existing library in the same vain such as [component](https://github.com/stuartsierra/component), [integrant](https://github.com/weavejester/integrant) or [mount](https://github.com/tolitius/mount).

+## A bit about me

+I maintain big ass situated programs with loads of threads and connections and things, There are threads everywhere I just can't control the number of threads.
+Sometimes I wake up in the morning and can't move for threads.

+## The objection you WILL have

+> Component/Integrant/Mount already solves this problem, why not use that or make a PR or something

+## It's true, many people have tried this to solve this problem in the past

+* Component
+* Mount
+* Integrant

+## Do they work? (kinda)

+Component and Integrant give you declarative dependency graphs of objects and some help with lifecycles of those objects.
+It is most useful for static systems where all components are known ahead of time and particpate in the same 'system'.

+Mount is interesting but fundamentally seems to bank on 'singletons', and doesn't really attempt to solve the problem for non-singleton objects.

+## What do I want to achieve with objection?

+I would like a system that acknowledges that there is a global-ness to things like connections, processes and threads.
+They consume resources both internally and externally in ways that are not managed by the garbage collector.

+I would like my system to be 'live' and allow me to control the running state from the repl, and introspect what is going on.
+I never want to lose a reference to a channel and then be unable to stop it without closing the REPL.

+I would like to be able to construct new connections, processes etc at runtime, perhaps on multiple threads and have a library help me with dependency tracking and clean shut downs.

+I also think that global singletons are sometimes the right approach to state, in particular consider the mostly private details of the thread pools used by clojure, core.async, memoization caches and so on.
+But also do not think vars are the right container for these kinds of resource.

+I would prefer to be enabled to program with data instead of with objects when possible.

 ## Warning

 This is not yet production ready, I have put this on github in order to gather feedback and thoughts about this approach.
 As such it is not yet